trubrics/trubrics-sdk/README.md

 ---

-The trubrics-sdk allows ML practitioners to collect user feedback on datasets & ML models, and integrate this feedback into the ML workflow.
+The trubrics-sdk allows ML practitioners to collect human feedback on datasets & ML models, and integrate this feedback into the ML workflow.

 ## Key Features